singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Pre-requisite.md

 ### **Resource Providers**

-VMware Horizon Cloud Service require below Resource Providers to be registered in the Azure subscription which is preregistered while provisioning the environment.
+VMware Horizon Cloud Service require below Resource Providers to be registered in the Azure subscription.
+We have preregistered these Resource Providers while provisioning the environment; there is no action needed from your end.

   - Microsoft.Compute
   - Microsoft.Insights